dcbaker/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 .. literalinclude:: ../../examples/userguide/wrapping_CPlusPlus/wrapper_vector.pyx

-Cython will automatically generate code that instantiates the C++ object instance when the Python object is created and deletes it when the Python object is garbage collected.
+Cython0 will automatically generate code that instantiates the C++ object instance when the Python object is created and deletes it when the Python object is garbage collected.